-Following the completion of the Long Valley dam,

-which regulates Crowley Lake, the LADWP constructed a series of penstocks and power houses downstream in the Owens Gorge.
+Following the completion of the Long Valley dam, which regulates Crowley Lake, the LADWP constructed a series of penstocks and power houses downstream in the Owens Gorge.
 The system began operation in 1953, and the Owens River was effectively dried up within the Gorge.
 In 1991, an error in the operation of the system damaged a penstock, and water was released back into the natural channel.
-Once the river began to flow again, the total diversion could not legally resume under the state Fish and Game
+Once the river began to flow again, the total diversion could not legally resume under the state Fish and Game Code.

-Code.
 Managed streamflow, riparian vegetation, and a trout fishery have been restored within the Owens Gorge.
+In 2019, a pumped storage scheme was proposed within the Owens Gorge, but the plan was withdrawn within a few months.

 The Bishop Creek hydroelectric system diverts water from the south and middle forks of Bishop Creek and generates electricity at four powerhouses.
-The system began more than a century ago when the Nevada Power, Mining, and Milling Company began to transmit electricity from their Bishop Creek powerhouse to Tonopah in 1905.
+The system began more than a century ago when the Nevada Power, Mining, and Milling Company began to transmit electricity from their Bishop Creek powerhouse to Goldfield and Tonopah in 1905.
 Over the following eight years, the Nevada-California Power Company constructed dams that formed South Lake and Lake Sabrina and built five powerhouses that utilized more than 3,500 feet of head.
 The original wood-stave pipe was replaced between 1949 and 1983 (JRP Historical Consulting Services and California Dept. of Transportation, 2000).
 The system is now operated by Southern California Edison under FERC license 1394.
+The total installed capacity of the Bishop Creek project is 26 megawatts.